tustin2121/James_Somerton_Transcripts/_videos/UiDcQnavKPI.md

 Like… if you’re going to make the villain woke and awesome at the same time, can we ease off the assault and battery against minors?
 And the… creepy obsession he has with teenagers?
 I really wanted to LIKE him but like… it’s just so uncomfortable.

 But right, the non-problematic couple.
 There’s an entire industry of buzz built around the ways in which these homo-ambiguous teenagers are almost a gay couple.
-Articles on websites as disparate as CBR.com, Kotoku, and The Advocate.
+Articles on websites as disparate as [CBR.com](https://www.cbr.com/sk8-the-infinity-gay-romance-anime/), [Kotoku<sup class="add">[sic: Kotaku]</sup>](https://kotaku.com/the-11-best-anime-of-2021-1848196754/slides/3), and The Advocate<sup cn></sup>.
 And the fervour of this community on twitter, reddit, and fan-discords may very well be a pivotal reason why this show has risen to the kind of popularity it has.
 There’s even a two night stage show for god’s sake.
 That I really wanna see.
 COVID, can you go away I <del>really</del> wanna see that.

 This media knows you’re going to ship these characters… in fact, it seems to be expected.
 We, the audience, are expected to read into the suggested ship, to draw fan art, to write fan fiction, to engage in an entire constructed community around how these two characters would interact if the ship was cannon.
 And how<del>…</del> do we feel about that?